 Comprehensive listing of financial aid, scholarship, and education information for Service Members.

 Sponsored by Iraq and Afghanistan Veterans of America (IAVA), this site is specifically geared toward understanding the New G.I.
 Bill and its benefits.
 The FAQ section allows questions to be submitted directly to IAVA in a form at the bottom of the page.
 The check-list feature is a step-by-step guide to utilizing Post-9/11 G.I.
 Bill benefits with informational links included for each step in the process.

-Sponsored by the Pat Tillman Foundation, the Tillman Military Scholars program awards scholarships to Service Members, spouses of Service Members, and their dependent children.
+Sponsored by the Pat Tillman Foundation, the Tillman Military Scholars program awards scholarships to Service Members and their spouses.

 The Purple Heart Scholarship is available to members of the Military Order of the Purple Heart (MOPH), their children, stepchildren, or grandchildren.
 Dependents of veterans who were killed or wounded in action and died before they could join MOPH are also eligible.
 Applications are available online in mid-September of each year.

 The Army Aviation Association of America (AAAA) Scholarship Foundation awards scholarships and interest-free loans annually to members of AAAA and their spouses, unmarried siblings, unmarried children, and unmarried grandchildren of current and deceased members.
 Some scholarships are specifically reserved for enlisted, warrant officer, company grade, and Department of the Army Civilian members.
 Must be a member to be eligible.